aldesantis/alessandro.codes/src/content/Evergreen notes/Cultural brands are bidirectional.md

 ---
 # Cultural brands are bidirectional

-While regular brands exclusively work by imprinting themselves onto the culture (see [[Advertising may work by cultural imprinting]]), cultural brands establish a bidirectional relationship with culture: they are simultaneously building and influenced by the culture.
+While regular brands exclusively work by imprinting themselves onto the culture (see [[Evergreen notes/Advertising may work by cultural imprinting]]), cultural brands establish a bidirectional relationship with culture: they are simultaneously building and influenced by the culture.
 They do this by identifying a target/muse audience and giving them the tools to remix the brand however they see fit.

 A good example of this is the Brat phenomenon kicked off by Charli XCX, where she gave fans access to a Figma board that they could use to generate their own “brat” memes.
 Brat became, for all intents and purposes, a cultural brand by giving its audience a platform for expressing themselves and facilitating rather than leading discussion.